 Awards & Recognitions

-- For the first time, Lipscomb University was named to the Kiplinger Personal Finance list of 100 best values in private universities for 2015.
+- Lipscomb University was named to the Kiplinger Personal Finance list of 100 best values in private universities for three years in a row.

-- The Lipscomb Bisons were named the 2013-14 Atlantic Sun Conference Academic Champions with 78.83 percent of the student-athletes on campus posting a 3.0 grade-point average or better.
+- The Lipscomb Bisons have earned the Atlantic Sun Academic Trophy five times between 2010 and 2017.
+With at least 72 percent of student-athletes posting a 3.0 grade-point average or better.

-- Included among the 311 (or almost 8 percent) of universities in the nation to achieve the Carnegie Foundation for the Advancement of Teaching Community Engagement Classification.
+- Lipscomb is included among 300+ universities in the nation to have achieved the Carnegie Foundation for the Advancement of Teaching Community Engagement Classification.

 Academic accreditations and memberships

-Lipscomb University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, and doctoral degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097 or call 404-679-4500 for questions about the accreditation of Lipscomb University.
+Lipscomb University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, masters, and doctoral degrees.
+Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097 or call 404-679-4500 for questions about the accreditation of Lipscomb University.

 Liberal Arts & Sciences